-- Temporary construction phase eyesore - Temporary nuisances from construction vehicles and construction noise
+- Temporary construction phase eyesore

+- Temporary nuisances from construction vehicles and construction noise

+- Encroachment on coastal public property

 2. Recommendation of the Environmental Assessment Practitioner ("EAP")

 2.1.
 Provide Impact management outcomes (based on the assessment and where applicable, specialist assessments) for the proposed activity or development for inclusion in the EMPr